MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M6515 [Xnnn] [Ynnn] [Znnn]
 ```

-Takes at least one of X, Y and Z co-ordinates and checks that they are within the axes limits of the machine, otherwise triggers an abort.
+Provide at least one of X, Y, and Z coordinates to check that they are within the axes limits of the machine, and trigger an abort if they are outside the work envelope.
 This is used by other macros to make sure we do not try to move outside of machine limits.

 ### `G6550` - PROTECTED MOVE